Skip to main content

 Only one practitioner/facility per patient may be paid for CCM services for a given calendar month.
 Services may be furnished by the billing healthcare professional as well as clinical staff that meet Medicare's “incident to” rules.

-To initiate CCM services, the provider is required to complete an initial face-to-face visit, obtain verbal or written consent of the patient, and develop a comprehensive care plan in the electronic health record (EHR).
-Note that CCM services are subject to the usual Medicare Part B cost sharing requirement.
+To initiate CCM services, the practitioner is required to complete an initial face-to-face visit, obtain verbal or written consent of the patient, and develop a comprehensive care plan in the electronic health record (EHR).

 How do I identify patients who would benefit from CCM?